 Making a donation is easy and safe.
 Your support truly makes a difference and allows us to continue the important work we do.

 The Charles H. Best Diabetes Centre encourages our patients and families to help raise awareness and much needed funds to keep the Centre running at its 'BEST'!
 We have had success running a toonie for T1D program in past years, by sending information and flyers home with students through their school.
-Unfortunately due to COVID-19, that is not possible this year.
-You can still help by sharing this information with your child's school teachers, on your social media, and with friends and family.
+If you would like more information about this, please reach out to us.
+A digital flyer can be provided to you.
+You can help by sharing this information with your child's school teachers, on your social media, and with friends and family.
 Together we can raise awareness through our community about World Diabetes Day.